indico/indico-user-docs/user_guide/conference_abstract_review.md

-## Review Abstracts for a Conference in Indico DRAFT NEEDS PICTURES
+## Review Abstracts for a Conference in Indico

 This short video explains the Abstract Review process and the Judge's role in Indico: